slidewiki/slidewiki-platform/README.md

 You should have installed [NodeJS](https://nodejs.org/), [npm](https://github.com/npm/npm), [bower](http://bower.io/) and [Webpack](https://webpack.github.io/) on your system as prerequisite, then:

-Clone the repository: `git clone  --recursive https://github.com/slidewiki/slidewiki-platform.git`
+Clone the repository recursively to make sure you clone the submodules as well: `git clone  --recursive https://github.com/slidewiki/slidewiki-platform.git`
 Run:

 `bower install`